KOMPSAT-3A (Korea Multi-Purpose Satellite-3A) / Arirang-3A

 |Measurement detailed||Land surface topography, Land surface imagery, Vegetation type|

 |CEOS EO Handbook||See KOMPSAT-3A (Korea Multi-Purpose Satellite-3A) / Arirang-3A summary|

 KOMPSAT-3A operates in a sun-synchronous orbit at an altitude of 528 km and with an inclination of 97.5°.
-It has a LTAN (Local Time on Ascending Node) of 1330 hours, with a period of 98.5 minutes and repeat cycle of 28 days.
+It has an LTAN (Local Time on Ascending Node) of 1330 hours, with a period of 98.5 minutes and repeats the cycle of 28 days.